-I have recently begun a postdoctoral fellowship at The Francis Crick Institute, London.
-Before that I was a postdoc with Peter Olmsted at Georgetown University, affiliated with the CAPITALS programme.
+I’m currently on a postdoctoral fellowship at The Francis Crick Institute, London.
+Before that, I was a postdoc with Peter Olmsted at Georgetown University, affiliated with the CAPITALS programme grant.
 Before that I did a PhD at Leeds with Mike Evans — his website is here.
-My work is driven by fascination with how concepts like phase transitions, kinetics, and heterogeneity apply to soft and biological matter.
+My work is focused on how physics concepts like phase transitions, kinetics, and heterogeneity apply to soft and biological matter.
+So far, this has involved polydispersity in colloids, phase separation and asymmetry in lipid membranes, and, presently, mechanical feedback in tissue development.
 More detail is here.

 I’ve appeared on Channel 4, the cover of ArtRocker and won the Jack Daniels UK-wide unsigned band competition with the now-defunct Neon Kicks, with whom I played synth and guitar.